Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/FunctionTool.md

-# Function Tool Specifications
+# FunctionTool Specifications

-Function tools are the utility allowing developers to provide functions within their code and invoke during streaming or running.
+FunctionTool is the utility allowing developers to provide functions within their code and invoke during streaming or running.

 ## Example of Function

 Here is an example of a function:
 ```python
 def fetch_weather(location: str) -> str: